 - The term “person” shall include residents, guests, and University personnel or any group thereof;

-- The terms “Residence Community”, “Dorms” and “Ravine Buildings” shall refer to the First Year Residence Complex or the Ravine Residence Complex, known together as Residences at the Augustana Campus
+- The terms “Residence Community”, “Dorms”, “Ravine Buildings” and “Learning Community House” shall refer to the First Year Residence Complex, the Ravine Residence Complex or 4514-47 Street, known together as Residences at the Augustana Campus

 - The term “Residence Life Staff” shall refer to the following:

-- The Supervisor, Residence and Conference Services (SRCS)
+- The Supervisor, Residence Services and Student Engagement (SRSSE)

 - The Hall Coordinators (HCs)

 - The Resident Assistants (RAs)

 - The term “private areas” shall refer to the student rooms of the residents of Augustana Campus and the washrooms in the Ravine Buildings

 - The term “common areas” shall refer to: